Chocolate and Coconut Keto Trail Mix Recipe

 Nuts – the main element of trail mix – are definitely acceptable on a keto diet.
 However most store-bought trail mixes or recipes that you find are not keto friendly because they usually contain either dried fruit, or regularly-sweetened candies or chocolate.
 Those extra ingredients push the carbohydrate count higher than ideal on a low-carb diet.

-How to make a low carb version
+How to make a low carb keto trail mix

 Instead of buying it at the store, we can easily make our own low carb trail mix to enjoy.